qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

-Example: if a layout defined in ./base….c/md redefines the `_ACC` layer there to have French accented letters in better places for French, you will reach that same French adapted `_ACC` layer from either of the two BASE layers in the dual layout (one is for instance Qwerty, the other Dvorak).
+Example: if a layout defined in ./base….c/md redefines the `_ACC` layer there to have French accented letters in better places for French, you will reach that same French adapted `_ACC` layer from either of the two Base layers in the dual layout (one is for instance Qwerty, the other Dvorak).

+(There are some unimportant artefacts due to some transparent layer switching keys, allowing for example to switch from a toggled `_NSY` layer to the `_ACC` layer with a key on the first row, or to go back to base from a toggled `_MOV` layer with what is the ‛Enter’ key on Base, etc. These accidental layer switching possibilities are not shown.)

 3.3 Layout in graphics
 ----------------------
-Below you will first see the **‛default BASE layer’,** with the keys that are different in various common layouts (Qwerty, Dvorak, etc) blanked out.
+Below you will first see the **‛default Base layer’,** with the keys that are different in various common layouts (Qwerty, Dvorak, etc) blanked out.
 Then its accompanying **‛default `_NSY` layer’** (numbers and symbols `123...!@#...`), also with such keys just showing blanks.
-After that the same for the **‛alternate BASE layer’** and its accompanying **‛alternate `_NSY` layer’** (the second layout in the dual layout).
-What comes in the blanks is typically to be defined at compile time, by what set of BASE layer pairs to choose.
-The ‛BASE’ and ‛`_NSY`’ layers have their own readme files, which show what comes on the blanks (see above).
+After that the same for the **‛alternate Base layer’** and its accompanying **‛alternate `_NSY` layer’** (the second layout in the dual layout).
+What comes in the blanks is typically to be defined at compile time, by what set of Base layer pairs to choose.
+The ‛Base’ and ‛`_NSY`’ layers have their own readme files, which show what comes on the blanks (see above).

-Example: if you choose the ‛Qwerty + Dvorak’ compile option, you will have Qwerty on the ‛default BASE’ and a matching ‛default NSY’ layer, with Dvorak on the ‛alternate BASE’ and its ‛alternate NSY’ layer.
+Example: if you choose the ‛Qwerty + Dvorak’ compile option, you will have Qwerty on the ‛default Base’ and a matching ‛default NSY’ layer, with Dvorak on the ‛alternate Base’ and its ‛alternate NSY’ layer.

 ![Minivan layout Image BASEdef](http://socialism.nl/misc/minivan/minivan_base_layer_hide_def_base_ve.jpg)